-We’ve rounded up different ways to wear bangs for round face, and we’re sure there’s at least one look that will tickle your fancy.
+We’ve rounded up different ways to wear bangs for round faces, and we’re sure there’s at least one look that will tickle your fancy.
 Check these out.

 Bangs for Round Face Shapes: Our Favorite Styles